Americans' Guide to Buying BC Real Estate: Taxes, Deposits, & Foreign Buyer Rules Explained Step-by-Step

 BC is incredibly diverse.
 Here's what the major regions feel like once you get past the surface-level marketing.

-Whistler and Resort Zones
+Whistler and Pemberton

 Whistler is the province's clearest example of zoning determining eligibility.
 Two buildings across the street from each other can have totally different rules depending on how they are classified.
+Both Whistler and Pemberton fall outside census-restricted areas, meaning the federal foreign buyer ban does not apply.

 Tourist-commercial and hotel-strata areas typically fall outside the definition of "residential property" used in the federal restriction—this is why many Americans still buy here.